meescool/meescool/README.md

 So far, I've done most of this in web development, but I do hope to expand and do work in computer graphics, animation and maybe even game development.

-If you think you'd like to work with me or colloraborate, please don't hesitate in emailing me at 5madartse1@gmail.com!
+If you think you'd like to work with me or collaborate, please don't hesitate in emailing me at 5madartse1@gmail.com!

 ![A digital gif illustration of a small rabbit plushie.
 The rabbit is small and is purple, and it looks like it's resting inside of a plant.
 In the background there are flashing lights.](https://raw.githubusercontent.com/meescool/meescool/main/images/cutebunny.gif)